 There have been many incidences of fraud and embezzlement in recent times partly due to ineffective internal control systems in operation.
 For instance, the reported cases of the collapse of Enron and WorldCom could be typical examples of ineffective internal controls.
 Also, the Kumasi Mail (2007), reported a ¢35 billion fraud at the Coca-Cola Ghana company limited which to a larger extent could be attributed to ineffective internal controls.
-Also at AkuafoAdamfo,there have been several cases of stealing the company's money and other property by district officers, managers and purchasing officers and this can also be attributed to ineffective internal controls.
-It is against this background that, this study was conducted to determine the effectiveness of the internal controls of the AkuafoAdanfo.
+Also at Adwumapa Buyers Company Limited there have several cases of stealing the company's money and other property by district officers, managers and purchasing officers and this can also be attributed to probable to ineffective internal controls.
+It is against this background that, this study was conducted to determine the effectiveness of the internal controls of the Adwumapa Buyers Company Ltd.